mapgears/ol3-google-maps/LIMITATIONS.md

  * `ol.layer.Vector`
  * `olgm.layer.Google`
+ * `ol.layer.Image` with `ol.source.ImageWMS`
+ * `ol.layer.Tile` with `ol.source.TileWMS`

 All the other layers currently stay in OpenLayers, on top of Google Maps.
-The following layers have plans to be supported soon:

- * `ol.layer.Image` with `ol.source.WMS`
- * `ol.layer.Tile` with `ol.source.TileWMS`

-Recommentation: use only supported layers in you map.
+Recommendation: use only supported layers in your map.

 Rotation